webpack/webpack.js.org/content/api/plugins/compiler.md

 ## Examples

-Example of an `emit` event which asynchronusly calls the `callback` function
+Example of an `emit` event which async call to the `callback` function

 __`emit`__ event